About admin

 This is a massive question.
 Much will depend on how familiar the universities are with the two programmes.

-European universities appear to be au fait with the IBDP and, to some extent, familial with A Levels.
+European universities appear to be au fait with the IBDP and, to some extent, familiar with A Levels.
 Universities in the Netherlands, for instance, seem very comfortable with both IBDP and A Levels as entry requirements.
 For entry to university in Germany, make sure that you are doing the right combinations and levels of subjects.

 Universities in the US know the IBDP better than they know A Levels.
-The more prestigious universities which are accustomed to taking overseas students, will understand how the IBDP.
+The more prestigious universities, which are accustomed to taking overseas students, will understand how the IBDP.
 Less well-known universities will need to have the A Levels explained to their Admissions tutors.
 Your school will be able to mediate your application and make sure that

 Is one programme better than another for some degree courses?